aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

  6. IAM Roles

-# Cloudformation to deploy OpenSearch_serverless.yaml stack
+## Cloudformation to deploy OpenSearch_serverless.yaml stack
-AWS CloudFormation prepopulates stack parameters with the default values provided in the template except for ARN of the IAM role with which you are currently logged into your AWS account which you’d have to provide.
+AWS CloudFormation prepopulates stack parameters with the default values provided in the template except for ARN of the IAM role with which you are currently logged into your AWS account which you must provide.
 To provide alternative input values, you can specify parameters as environment variables that are referenced in the `ParameterKey=<ParameterKey>,ParameterValue=<Value>` pairs in the following shell script’s `aws cloudformation create-stack --stack-name <stack-name> --template-body file://OpenSearch_serverless.yaml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=<parameter key>,ParameterValue=<parameter value>` ....

 **Note** - make sure you have sufficient IAM permissions in the IAM role you pass in to use Amazon OpenSearch

-**Note** - currently the stack can only be deployed in us-east-1 and us-west-2
+**Note** - some of the assets may not be available in all regions.
+The stacks were tested in us-east-1 and us-west-2.

 Once the Cloudformation stack creation is successful navigate to the Output section of the stack and grab the following output values `AmazonBedrockExecutionRoleForKnowledgeBasearn`, `AOSSIndexName`.
 We will use these values as parameters for our next stack satcom-ts-kb-agent.yaml to deploy Amazon Bedrock Knowledgebase and agents.

-## Create Vector index in OpenSearch Serverless
+### Create Vector index in OpenSearch Serverless
-The previous CloudFormation stack creates an OpenSearch Service Serverless collection, but the next step will require us to create a vector index in the collection.
+The previous CloudFormation stack creates an OpenSearch Service Serverless collection, but the next step will require us to create a vector index in the generated collection.
 Follow the steps outlined below:

 1. Navigate to OpenSearch Service console and click on `Collections`.
     The `satcom-aoss-coll` collection created by the CloudFormation stack